Construction Services (SSHO, Program Development & Training)

 - Training requirements:

-- Identify worker training under the Act and Construction Reg., (WHMIS, first-aid/CPR) that needs to be carried out.
+- Identify worker training under the Act and Construction Regulation (GHS, first-aid/CPR) that needs to be carried out

-- Identify certification, trade and JHSC certification and specific training (confined space, scaffold erection, cranes, forklift, fall protection, etc.) requirements.
+- Identify certification, trade, competent persons and specific training requirements including confined space, scaffold erection, cranes, forklift, fall protection, PPE, health hazards, electrical safety and rigging

 - On Site Activity: